INTERESTED IN JOINING DCCOS?

 DC CONCERT ORCHESTRA

 Founded in 2011, DCCO is a high-quality, non-professional orchestra and one of Washington’s newest community orchestras.
 Under the baton of Maestro Randall Stewart (2014-present), DCCO has grown into one of the finest full symphony community orchestras in the region.
-The orchestra performs up to 4 concerts per season, 2 as a full orchestra, and 1 or 2 as a chamber or pops orchestra.
+The orchestra performs up to 4 concerts per season.

 THE DCCO VISION

-DCCO aspires to be the finest non-professional orchestra in the DC metropolitan region, providing educational experiences and musical growth for our members.
+DCCO aspires to be a top-tier non-professional orchestra in the DC metropolitan region, providing educational experiences and musical growth for our members.
 We seek to explore a range of familiar and lesser-known repertoire, including modern and contemporary American music, to honor our heritage, promote new works, and to develop a loyal, diverse audience.

 DCCO is a collegial, congenial, non-competitive group.
 We strive to create a diverse, inclusive membership that nurtures and encourages classical musicians to improve their musical skills.
-DCCO performs fewer concerts per season than many comparable orchestras and, for full orchestra concerts, generally holds bi-weekly rehearsals.
+DCCO performs fewer concerts per season than many comparable orchestras and generally holds bi-weekly rehearsals.
 This creates less demand on personal schedules, allows for more rehearsals per concert, and permits greater focus on the quality of our musical product.
 The character of rehearsals is low-stress and enjoyable, but also educational and focused.
 We look to our members to make a commitment toward the continual improvement and growth of the orchestra.

 Conducted by Maestro Randall Stewart, the orchestra rehearses to perform up to 4 concerts each season, covering a wide breadth of themes and eras.